HyagoOliveira/Audio/README.md

 ### Default Audio Mixer

-You may use the Audio Mixer provided by this package.
+You may use the [Audio Mixer](/Mixers/DefaultAudioMixer.mixer) provided by this package.

 ![Default Audio Mixer](/Docs~/DefaultAudioMixer.png "The Default Audio Mixer")

-This Mixer contains a Main, Background, Sound Effects, Ambient Effects and Voice Effects groups; each one with its *volume* exposed.
+This Mixer contains a Main, Background, Sound Effects, Ambient Effects and Voice Effects groups; each one with its *Volume* property exposed.

+### Presets

+There are common Audio Clip presets presents on the [Presets](/Presets) folder.
+Use them on Audio Clips depending on how frequently they should play.

 ### Other Components